DavidMiles1925/se_project_aroundtheus/README.md

 **Modules**

 Seperate files were encapsulated and implemented using "import" and "export" functionality.
+Each object is designed to have its own functionality, and to be reusable in other projects if at all possible.

 **Classes**